vocabulista/vocabulista.github.io/index.markdown

 <br/>

-I am a computational linguist and I work as a research software engineer at the Cologne Center for eHumanities.
+I work as a research software engineer at the Regional Computing Center (RRZK) of the University of Cologne, specializing in computational linguistics.

-The main goal of my research is to improve the access to lexical data and corpora.
-I am also interested in the development of software for annotating texts.
+My main research goal is to improve access to linguistic data.

 __Email__: [f.mondaca@uni-koeln.de](f.mondaca@uni-koeln.de)